Modules

 path: "/opt/output/lepton_eos.csv"

-There must be at least one output file labeled status
+One output YAML-formatted file labeled status

 openapi: 3.0.0